santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

-# tcaf
-X-ray data analysis fitting tools
+JeTCAF: A package for X-ray spectral fitting of black holes across mass scale